How to prepare for career fairs, both in-person and virtual

 - Watch your manners and mannerisms: Your body language is applicable to virtual fairs where you have a video chat.
 Be ready.
 Sit/stand up straight, don't hang your mouth open, don't fidget, make good eye contact, don't chew gum (or smell like smoke in person).
 Don't touch your face.
 If you gesture with your hands, keep your movements small and not in front of your face.

-- Handshakes were critical in the in-person world.
-If that returns, have a good handshake with good eye contact.
+- Handshakes are critical in the in-person world.
+For in-person contact, have a good handshake with good eye contact.

 - Don't be misled into thinking of the fair as a social event.
-Employers often have recently-hired new graduates as representatives for career fairs.
+Sometimes recently-hired new graduates are representatives at career fairs.
 Don't fall into the mistake of interacting on a social level and forgetting that you are being judged on your potential to function in the work environment.

 - Virtual fair chat isn't like texting friends.
 Use correct spelling and grammar.

 - For an in-person event, carry a simple padfolio to keep your resumes organized and ready.
 Some in-person fairs have you check your bags at the door because the event is crowded.
 Be ready to hand employers the appropriate resume.
-Be prepared for employers to give you literature and give-away items like pens, cups, t-shirts, etc. This was typical at in-person fairs.
-Sometimes they gave bags to carry the give-aways.
+Be prepared for employers to offer you literature and give-away items like pens, cups, t-shirts, etc. This is common at in-person fairs.
+Sometimes they give bags to carry the give-aways.
 Bottom line is that you want to look like an organized person because that's an asset in an employee.

 - For a virtual fair, you can have notes and reference materials with you.
 Just don't look as though you are distracted by these if you're on a video chat.